sergio2448/sergio2448/README.md

 <hr/>

 ### <a href="https://github.com/sergio2448/PI-Dogs" target="_blank">PI-Dogs</a>
-<p>Desarrollo de una SPA (Single Page Application) utilizando React para el Front End y Redux como state management.
-En los estilos se implementó CSS puro sin uso de librerías externas.
-La SPA consume datos de una API (The Dog API) a través de un Back End desarrollado en Node.JS utilizando Express, agregando nuevas funcionalidades a la API original.
-En el proyecto se pueden encontrar filtros (nombre, temperamentos, peso, nombre por orden alfabético, creados) y un formulario para la creación de nuevas razas de perros que se almacenan en una base de datos realizada con Sequelize y PostgreSQL.</p>
+<p>Development of a Single Page Application (SPA) using React for the front end and Redux as state management.
+Pure CSS was implemented for styles without the use of external libraries.
+The SPA consumes data from an API (The Dog API) through a Back End developed in Node.JS using Express, adding new functionalities to the original API.
+In the project, filters (name, temperaments, weight, name by alphabetical order, created) and a form for creating new dog breeds can be found, which are stored in a database made with Sequelize and PostgreSQL.</p>

 <div>
 <img align="left" src="https://user-images.githubusercontent.com/84557725/153262063-d68a0ff5-e77b-4db9-bb39-df2e2ef470a7.png" alt="Principal" width="30%"/>